 As this article points out, broadcasters and some newspapers don’t necessarily use the term “Golden Week”.
 Rather, they call this week of holidays 大型連休, oogatarenkyuu, which means “long holiday”.

 Note that generally if a public holiday falls on a Sunday, then it is observed on the following day.
-For example in 2020, Constitution Day is observed on May 6, since May 3 falls on a Sunday.
 The only public holiday this rule doesn’t apply to is New Year’s Day.